Clastify logo

 • stem cells can produce cells that differentiate into different specialized cell types.

-After a stem cell divides, its daughter cells don't all need to follow the same route.
-Some may stay as stem cells, keeping the stem cell population going.
-Others may start to differentiate and become specialized.
-In multicellular organisms, that balance matters: too little division means poor repair and replacement; uncontrolled division would be dangerous.
+When a stem cell divides, the daughter cells don’t all need to follow the same route.
+Some may stay as stem cells, which maintains the stem cell population.
+Others may start differentiation and become specialized.
+In multicellular organisms, that balance really matters: too little division leads to poor repair and replacement; uncontrolled division would be dangerous.

-Stem cells are essential during embryonic development because all the specialized tissues of the body have to come from cells that are initially unspecialized.
-They matter in adults too, since some tissues need continual replacement or repair.
+Stem cells are essential during embryonic development because all the specialized tissues of the body must come from initially unspecialized cells.
+They also matter in adults, since some tissues need continual replacement or repair.
 Skin, blood-forming tissue and reproductive tissue are good examples of body systems where new cells are needed throughout life.

 Niches: the local control system around stem cells